xialing2003/xialing2003.github.io/_pages/cv.md

 ## Education

 * Ph.D in Geosciences, Princeton University, 2030 (expected)
-* B.S. in geophysics, University of Science and Technology of China, 2024
+* B.S. in geophysics, University of Science and Technology of China(USTC), 2024

 ## Skills